zachlang123/code.zachswebsite/content/authors/admin/_index.md

 highlight_name: false
 ---

-_Hi!
-First things first, it's pronounced "Oh-Tee-Mon."
-Please, just call me Jacob._

-I am a political science PhD candidate at the [Harry S Truman School of Government & Public Affairs](https://truman.missouri.edu) at the University of Missouri.
-Before moving to Missouri, I recieved my BA in Political Science from the [University of Louisiana at Lafayette](https://politicalscience.louisiana.edu) _(Geaux Cajuns!)_.
-Professionally, my research interests include American state politics, American political institutions, interest groups, and legislative expertise.
-My dissertation research focuses on the procedural expertise state legislatures, committees, and legislators accrue through time and how (or if) they replace this expertise in the face of shorter time horizons.
+I am a political science PhD candidate at the [Harry S Truman School of Government & Public Affairs](https://truman.missouri.edu) at the University of Missouri and a graduate fellow at the Kinder Institute on Constitutional Democracy.
+Before moving to Missouri, I received my BA in Government from St. Lawrence University in upstate New York.
+My subfields are American politics and public policy.
+My research interests span both American political institutions and political behavior within the study of federalism and constitutionalism.
+My dissertation examines the rise in multistate litigation against the Federal Government in recent decades and focusses particularly on the political and institutional factors surrounding state attorneys general and their role in this growing phenomenon.

-You can download a copy of my Curriculum Vitae {{< staticref "Authement_CV.pdf" "newtab" >}}here{{< /staticref >}}.
+You can download a copy of my Curriculum Vitae {{< staticref "Lang_CV.pdf" "newtab" >}}here{{< /staticref >}}.

-As a bit of non-academic background, I was born and raised in the small town of Chauvin, located on the bayous of South Louisiana.
-I have several years of experience working in both state and local politics in Louisiana (through the Louisiana State Legislature and Lafayette Consolidated Government, respectively).
-If I am not researching state legislatures, you can usually find me waxing nostalgic about Louisiana cuisine, scrolling on Twitter to find new sneakers to buy, or speedrunning a video game... or probably a combination of all three.
+I was born and raised in the “Hereford Zone,” a rural, community-oriented, agriculture-heavy area outside of Baltimore, Maryland.
+I was interested in social studies and teaching from a young age.
+When I’m not working on my dissertation, you can usually find me out running, out with friends, or inside playing through a new video game…a good day is a combination of all three.